kubecost/docs/ksm-metrics.md

 ## Disabling KSM emission

-While not recommended, you can disable the Kubecost cost-model's emission of KSM by setting the following helm value, or ensuring the cost-model container's environment variable `EMIT_KSM_V1_METRICS="false"`.
+While not recommended, you can disable the Kubecost cost-model's emission of KSM by setting the following Helm value, or ensuring the cost-model container's environment variable `EMIT_KSM_V1_METRICS="false"`.

 ```yaml
 kubecostMetrics: